 - Gyms and art studios in some facilities

-- Walking distance to The New School and easy access to public transportation
+- Location within walking distance of The New School and easy access to public transportation

 Take the virtual housing tour to see for yourself.

-First, register for a New York Summer Intensive course.
+First register for a New York Summer Intensive course.
 As soon as you receive confirmation of your registration, you can submit the online application for summer housing.
-Deadline to apply for guaranteed housing is April 1.
+The deadline to apply for guaranteed housing is April 1.

-Refund Policy: Cancel up to by 4 weeks prior to check-in: 100% refund; Cancel 3 weeks prior to check-in: 50% refund; Cancel 2 weeks prior to check-in: no refund
+Refund Policy: cancellation 4 weeks or more before check-in: 100% refund; cancellation 3 weeks before check-in: 50% refund; cancellation 2 weeks before check-in: no refund

 Meals: There is no meal plan, but residents can cook in their rooms.
-In the neighborhood, there are restaurants, cafes, and fast-food venues to fit every need and budget.
+There are restaurants, cafés, and fast-food venues in the neighborhood to meet every need and budget.

 Download the New School Housing Handbook (PDF) for complete information about student residence regulations and policies.
-Read the university's Safety and Preparedness information for advice and information about personal safety and emergency management.
+Read the university's Safety and Preparedness information for advice on personal safety and emergency management.

-Although we highly recommend it, students are not required to live on campus.
-If you are visiting from out of town and prefer to find your own housing, the Housing Office maintains a list of shares and sublets that may be of assistance.
+Students are not required to live on campus, although we strongly recommend it.
+The Housing Office maintains a list of shares and sublets that may be of assistance to those who are visiting from out of town and prefer to find their own housing.
 Send an email to email@example.com for more information.